dchristine/Talks/SignalR.md

 =====
 What is it?
 -----------
-We are often faced with the scenarios where the server need to initiante the push.
+We are often faced with scenarios where the server needs to initiate the push.
 What's being used?
 * __Polling__: It's easy to implement and it's universal since it uses standard features of HTTP.
-However, it's still the Pull model, and it lacks immediacy.
+However, it's still the Pull model, and it lacks an immediate response.
 * __Long polling__: Similar to Polling, but the connections remains open until the server has something to notify or a timeout occurs.
-* __Forever frame__: It uses HTML <iframe> tag to obtain a permanently open connection.
+* __Forever frame__: It uses an HTML <iframe> tag to obtain a permanently open connection.
 This technique uses HTML, JavaScript, and HTTP.
-No time is wasted in connectino and disconnectin processses.
+No time is wasted in the connection and disconnection processes.
 Timeouts, proxies and firewalls are problematic.
-Responses would accumulate in iframe in client memory that could result in taking up too much RAM.
+Responses would accumulate in the iframe in client memory that could result in too much RAM usage.

 ####SignalR arrives at the scene####